 DuPont Tyvek: used Tyvek® envelopes.

-Extras for Creative Reuse: yarn, plastic, fabric, mylar, tile, leather, children’s paints, art supplies, etc.
+Extras for Creative Reuse: yarn, plastic, fabric, mylar, tile, leather, children’s paints, arts and crafts supplies, office supplies, etc.

 Highland Shredding: paper shredding and electronic media destruction

 Key for Hope: keys and lock systems

 Liberty Tire: auto, motorcycle, bicycle tires (on or off the rim)

 Medals for Mettle: earned marathon, half-marathon, or triathlon medals.

 More Than Words: fiction and non-fiction books (hardcover or trade paperback), antiquarian books, audio books on CD or cassette, music CDs, DVD and VHS movies, video games.

 NEADS: dog and cat supplies including tennis balls, toys and blankets.